 Charging for non-residential services

-Savings over £23,250 - you will be required to pay the rate set by the council for the services you receive.
+Your social worker will tell you how much services cost.
+If you do not wish to disclose your financial details, you will be asked to sign a form agreeing to pay the rate set by the council for the services you receive.